bazbt3/bazbt3.github.io/thememonday.md

 2. Thursday evening: Create poll,
 3. Saturday evening/Sunday morning: Announce result!

-* In the event of a tiebreaker being necessary @bazbt3 will roll a die.
+See also the Byelaws at the foot of this document.

 ---